MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 ## To test the bot

-1. If you have not done so already, install the [Bot Framework Emulator](https://aka.ms/bot-framework-emulator-readme).
+1. If you haven't done so already, install the [Bot Framework Emulator](https://aka.ms/bot-framework-emulator-readme).
 1. Run the sample locally on your machine.
 1. Start the Emulator, connect to your bot, and send messages as shown below.